JCash/jctest/hugo/content/api/01-assertions.md

 ## Value comparison checks

 Value A vs B checks.
-Supports any type that has the correct operator defined.
-It also supports types `float` and `double` within the precision of 4 `ulp`.
+The C++ header supports types that define the corresponding operator.
+The C header supports its documented scalar set.
+Both support `float` and `double` equality within 4 `ulp`.

 <small>